 Unlisted breed?
 I’ve found a breed that’s not in the booklet.
 What can I do?

 Is the farmer/producer part of the passport program?
-They can provide a sticker and hand-write in the breed name.
-You can print extra “additional breeds” pages below to staple into your booklet.
+They can provide a sticker for any pure breed they produce.
+“Additional breeds” pages can be found below to print and staple into your booklet.

 I’ve found a breed that I’d like to work with, but the farmer isn’t listed in the Vancouver Island Producers Directory yet and/or doesn’t have stickers.
 What do I do?